The National Eagle Repository

 Somewhere in this country, it is still soaring.
 By federal law, you and I cannot possess eagle feathers or parts.
 Native Americans are the only people who can.

-In 1994, after meeting with 300 tribal leaders, President Bill Clinton signed an executive order requiring all deceased eagles be sent to the National Eagle Repository.
+In 1994, after meeting with 300 tribal leaders, President Bill Clinton signed an executive order requiring all deceased eagles to be sent to the National Eagle Repository.
 Eagles have long held great importance among Native Americans.
 They can obtain a permit to get the carcasses and feathers of bald and golden eagles for religious and cultural ceremonies.

 Maine Inland Fisheries and Wildlife froze and carefully packaged Maine’s oldest eagle.
 It was sent with other deceased eagles to the National Eagle Repository located at the Rocky Mountain Arsenal National Wildlife Refuge near Denver in early summer.
 There U.S. Fish and Wildlife Service forensic biologists clean and carefully prepare eagle carcasses for shipping across the county to tribal members.